sondernextdoor/Poseidon/README.md

 - Only tested on Windows 10 20H2
 - The client can only be used once.
 If you terminate it or call Client::Disconnect(), you'll need to remap the driver

-It's meant to be manually mapped by exploiting Intel's vulnerable network adapter diagnostic driver, iqvw64e.sys (or any other suitable vulernable driver).
+The driver is intended to be manually mapped by exploiting Intel's vulnerable network adapter diagnostic driver, iqvw64e.sys (or any other suitable vulernable driver).

-This was created for fun, I do not condone the use of this code in any program that violates the integrity of any online game.
-This should only be used for learning purposes or to prevent custom software from being falsely detected as a cheat.
+This was created for fun, I do not condone the use of this code in any program that violates the integrity of any online game, nor do I condone the use of this in any malicious software.
+This should only be used for learning purposes or to prevent custom software from being falsely detected as an illicit program.

 Usage: